Emmotes/ic_spoilers/docs/solaak.md

 <br />

 **Maneuvers** (Guess)
 > Solaak gains a Reach stack for each Champion with a ranged base attack in the formation.
-Each stack increases the damage of these Champions by `$(amount)%`, stacking multiplicatively.
+Each stack increases the damage of these Champions by `$(not_buffed amount)%`, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>